alaindet/sass-pal/README.md

   ( name: 'snowball', height: 3.0in ),
 ));

-// Use the data calculated by the custom reducer .kitten {
+// Use the reduced data
+.kitten {
   @each $kitten in pal-get('kittens') {
     $name: map-get($kitten, 'name');